piegope/doc/docs/en/rdm/mac/commands/file/preferences/security.md

 Require a TOTP validation
 		</td>
 		<td>
-Use {{ en.DWS }} or Google Authenticator on your device to get access to the application when it starts or when it is locked.
+Use the {{ en.WMAPP }} or Google Authenticator on your device to get access to the application when it starts or when it is locked.
 		</td>
 	</tr>
 	<tr>